appbaseio/Docs/content/docs/concepts/query-rules.md

 '
 ```

-The search query `harry potter` subsequently matches the rule we created in the previos section.
+The search query `harry potter` subsequently matches the rule we created in the previous section.
 What happens is the
 **If** clause i.e. ***If*** **search query contains 'harry potter'** resolves to true, and so the **Then** clause is
 subsequently triggered.
 Our rule specifies two actions in the **Then** clause: `promote` the given doc and `hide` a
 search result with `{ "doc_id": "Jle44WgBnfYvZBcA0H66" }`.